 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-If a business stores goods in the UK for sellers established outside of the UK (EU for supplies made before 1 January 2021), it may need to apply for the fulfilment house due diligence scheme (FHDDS).
+If a business stores goods in the UK for sellers established outside of the UK, it may need to apply for the fulfilment house due diligence scheme (FHDDS).
 Details of the scheme and how to apply can be found below.

 Businesses that store goods where the following criteria apply will be required to register under the scheme: